zulip/zulip/docs/production/deployment.md

 replicas][warm-standby] as a disaster recovery solution; see the linked PostgreSQL documentation for details on this type of deployment.
-Zulip's configuration builds on top of `wal-g`, our [database backup solution][wal-g], and thus requires that it be configured for the primary and all secondary warm standby replicas.
+Zulip's configuration builds on top of `wal-g`, our [streaming database backup solution][wal-g], and thus requires that it be configured for the primary and all secondary warm standby replicas.

 In addition to having `wal-g` backups configured, warm standby replicas should configure the hostname of their primary replica, and